Weather: Shaping the planet Earth

 Weather is one of the fundamental processes that shape the Earth.
 The process of weathering breaks down the rocks and soils into smaller fragments and then into their constituent substances.
 During rains precipitation, the water droplets absorb and dissolve carbon dioxide from the surrounding air.
 This causes the rainwater to be slightly acidic, which aids the erosive properties of water.
 The released sediment and chemicals are then free to take part in chemical reactions that can affect the surface further (such as acid rain), and sodium and chloride ions (salt) deposited in the seas/oceans.
 The sediment may reform in time and by geological forces into other rocks and soils.
 In this way, weather plays a major role in erosion of the surface.

 Effect on humans

 Weather, seen from an anthropological perspective, is something all humans in the world constantly experience through their senses, at least while being outside.
 There are socially and scientifically constructed understandings of what weather is, what makes it change, the effect the weather, and especially inclement weather, has on humans in different situations, etc. Therefore, weather is something people often communicate about.

 In the United States, the National Weather Service has an annual report for fatalities, injury, and total damage costs which include crop and property.
-They gather this data via National Weather Service offices located throughout the 50 states in the United States as well as Puerto Rico, Guam, and the Virgin Islands.
+They gather this data via National Weather Service offices located throughout the 50 states in the United States as well as its territories.
 As of 2019, tornadoes have had the greatest impact on humans with 42 fatalities while costing crop and property damage over 3 billion dollars.